Cade Cowell

-Cade Dylan Cowell (born October 14, 2003) is an American professional soccer player who plays as a Striker or winger for Liga MX club Guadalajara and the United States national team.
+Cade Dylan Cowell (born October 14, 2003) is an American professional soccer player who plays as a striker or winger for Major League Soccer club New York Red Bulls, on loan from Liga MX club Guadalajara, and the United States national team.

 Club career

 Early career

 Cowell began his academy career at Ballistic United in Pleasanton, and in 2017–18, he led the nation in goals with 34 in 32 games for the under-15 club, before joining the San Jose Earthquakes academy in 2018.

+San Jose Earthquakes

 On January 23, 2019, Cowell signed as a Homegrown Player with Major League Soccer side San Jose Earthquakes.

 Cowell spent time on loan with San Jose's USL Championship affiliate club Reno 1868.
 He made his debut for Reno on June 8, 2019, and scored a 17th-minute goal during a 3–2 loss against San Antonio FC.

 Cowell made his San Jose debut on June 11, 2019, as a 69th-minute substitute during a 4–3 win over Sacramento Republic in the 2019 U.S. Open Cup.
 On March 7, 2020, Cowell logged his first minutes in an official MLS match when he subbed on at half-time in a 5–2 loss against Minnesota United FC.
 On August 29, 2020, Cowell made his first MLS start against the LA Galaxy playing 67 minutes, scoring his first goal for the club in a 3–2 loss.